435vic/hapico/README.md

 minecraft server.
 It includes a leveling system, replacing bots like MEE6, administration commands, Minecraft-Discord cross chat, and a constantly updating player list.

+The source code for the Spigot plugin used on the minecraft server to enable integration is available [here](https://github.com/435vic/DiscordIntegration).

 ## Dependencies
 Hapico requires extra packages to render images with canvas.
 More information can be found in the [NPM entry](https://www.npmjs.com/package/canvas) for the package.